A frequency function approach to quantitative unique continuation for elliptic equations: Theorem Statements

 \begin{remark} The assumption that $A(0) = I$ is not completely necessary since we could change variables and allow the constants to depend further on $\la$.
 However, for convenience, we add this assumption to the theorem. \end{remark}

-This theorem also follows from a three-balls inequality based on frequency functions.
-However, given that there are variable coefficients, the associated frequency functions are more complex.
-The proof appears in Section \ref{S:Proofs}.

-Finally, we also establish unique continuation at infinity results for solutions to generalized Schr\"odinger equations.
-This result is a special case of (a weaker version of) \cite[Theorem 1.1]{LW14}.
-The decay assumption on $\gr A$ described by \eqref{LipCond2} has appeared previously in \cite{Tu10} and \cite{LW14}.
+Finally, we also establish unique continuation at infinity results for solutions to generalized Schr\"odinger equations. {When $p = \iny$,} the next result is a special case of (a weaker version of) \cite[Theorem 1.1]{LW14}. {Our theorem could be viewed as complementary to \cite[Theorem 1.1]{LW14} since here we assume that $V$ is singular, whereas in \cite{LW14}, $V$ is assumed to have pointwise decay at infinity.
+As in the local setting, for the constant-coefficient setting, versions of the following result appear in \cite[Theorem 2]{DZ18} and \cite[Theorem 2]{DZ19} for $p = \iny$.
+When $A = I$ and $W = 0$, sharper bounds are available in \cite[Theorem 4]{DZ18}, \cite[Theorem 4]{DZ19}.
+The novelty of the following result is that it applies to operators with variable-coefficients, non-zero first-order terms, and singular zeroth-order terms.} The decay assumption on $\gr A$ described by \eqref{LipCond2} has appeared previously in \cite{Tu10} and \cite{LW14}.

 \begin{theorem}[Unique continuation at infinity II] Let $A : \R^n \to \mathbb{M}_n$ be a symmetric, bounded, uniformly elliptic matrix-valued function that satisfies \eqref{symm}, \eqref{Abound}, and \eqref{ellip}.
-Assume further that $A = (a_{ij})_{i,j=1}^n$ has Lipschitz continuous coefficients and for some $\eps, \eta > 0$,
+Assume further that $A = (a_{ij})_{i,j=1}^n$ has Lipschitz continuous coefficients and for some $\eps > 0, \eta \ge 0$,